emuso

 Are you prepared for the effort?

 Let’s set the record straight.
 You won’t learn what’s required without putting the effort in.
 Hundreds of hours of effort.
 Several thousand hours to become expert.
-Above all, you need the right mental attitude about your abilities and towards how you approach this effort, to gradually build a highly-connected mental framework of musical concepts and trained motor skills .
+Above all, you need the right mental attitude about your abilities and towards how you approach this effort, to gradually build a highly-connected mental framework of musical concepts and trained motor skills.
 As these build, creating the music in your mind produces all the coordinated activities in your nervous system that result in your hands producing your music on your guitar with emotion and confidence, sounding great and being mistake-free.

 To develop this you need realistic goals to work towards, and specific areas to work on towards your goals.
 You need to deeply attend to what you are learning or practicing.
-Some examples include working on aural recognition (heard externally and in your minds’ear), awareness of body tension, timing accuracy with rhythm, how to use a scale, how to construct chords, or how to improvise over a chord progression.
+Some examples include locating notes on guitar, working on aural recognition (heard externally and in your minds’ear), awareness of body tension, timing accuracy with rhythm, how to use a scale, how to construct chords, or how to improvise over a chord progression.
 There are many others.

 How you learn effectively

-Becoming a good guitarist is very much about realistic expectations, determination and belief you can make steady gradual progress towards your goals with practice.
+Becoming a good guitarist is very much about enjoyable practice, realistic expectations, determination and belief you can make steady gradual progress towards your goals with practice.
 It’s incredibly rare for someone to get there in a very short time.
 Natural talent is incredibly rare.
 You learn through repetition during directed practice.
 That is, you practice to develop your skill level, with your mind fully engaged, paying attention to one thing at a time, rather than practicing using your current skill level.
 Directed practice mandates zero distractions.

 Obviously, it’s far better to attend to something now that will benefit many other areas later.
 For example, if you have a problem with tension, and know how to check your body for this, and learn how to consciously relax, this will absolutely help all your future playing.
 If you have a problem remembering a shape, the answer there is to learn about “intervals” (covered briefly in part 2), as these appear in all shapes you’ll ever come across.